tudelft3d/CityGML2OBJs/README.md

 This software is free to use.
 However, you are kindly requested to acknowledge the use of this software by citing it in a research paper you are writing, reports, and/or other applicable materials.
 A research paper is under submission, hence please contact me to give you a reference to cite.

 Further, I will be very happy to hear if you find this tool useful for your workflow.
-If you find it useful and/or have suggestions for its improvement, please let me know.
+If you find it helpful and/or have suggestions for its improvement, please let me know.

 Known limitations, important notes, and plans for enhancements
 ---------------------

 * Other thematic classes are not supported in the semantic sense, except roads and vegetation.
-However, all geometry should be able to be converted to the plain OBJ regardless of the theme.
+However, all geometry will be converted to the plain OBJ regardless of the theme.
 * The tool supports only single-LOD files.
 If you load a multi-LOD file, you'll get their union.
 * If the converter crashes, it's probably because your CityGML files contain invalid geometries.
 Run the code with the `-v 1` flag to validate and skip the invalid geometries.
 * `XLink` is not supported, nor will be because for most files it will result in duplicate geometry.